 Credits that are accepted from two-year institutions may meet liberal arts and sciences requirements, but will not meet professional requirements for upper-division course work.
 The VCU Transfer Guide for Virginia Community Colleges lists, in full, credits accepted by VCU that have been earned in the state’s community colleges.

-After the initial student transcript evaluation, the assigned adviser reviews the accepted transfer credits with the student, determining what additional course work at VCU will be necessary.
+After the initial student transcript evaluation, the assigned adviser reviews the accepted transfer credits with the student, determining what additional course work will be necessary at VCU to address state licensure requirements.
 An adviser is not required to use all the accepted transfer credits in a student’s program of study.
 Only those credits approved for transfer can be applied toward the chosen degree.

 An academic adviser is assigned to a student by the department of that student’s chosen major in the College of Humanities and Sciences.
 A professional studies adviser is similarly assigned by the Department of Teaching and Learning according to the student’s proposed teaching endorsement.
 This adviser-student relationship continues throughout the course of study at VCU.
 Student and adviser jointly develop the student’s individual program.
 During the planning process, the student identifies, clarifies and explores his or her personal and professional goals.

 The guiding theme of the teacher preparation program is “educator as reflective practitioner.”
 The underlying foundation of instruction in the teacher preparation program is to challenge the prospective teacher to develop skills in critical reflection and to value thoughtful decision-making.
 Candidates demonstrate critical reflection by: being open to and respectful of all stakeholders; taking other perspectives into account; utilizing critical--thinking in framing and solving educational problems; making informed, ethical and professional decisions; and taking ethical and professional action.